 The procedure is done in the operating room under general anesthesia so that the child will not feel any pain.
 The doctor will pass the endoscope through the child's mouth and examine the esophagus, stomach and the duodenum.
 After examining the upper GI tract, the doctor will collect biopsies (very small pieces of the tissue lining), which will be sent to a pathologist to examine under a microscope for inflammation and other signs of disease.

 The pediatric gastroenterologist will talk with you and your child before the procedure and answer your questions.
 Some children may get a medication to help them relax before being taken to the operating room area.
-After the procedure, your child will be taken to the recovery room, allowed to fully awaken, and then be brought out to you.
+After the procedure, your child will be taken to the recovery room, allowed to fully awaken and then be brought out to you.
 The doctor will discuss the preliminary findings of the procedure and show pictures taken during the procedure.
 Your child will be allowed to go home in a couple of hours after the procedure but must be fully awake and able to drink liquids before being discharged home.
 The total time spent at the hospital will depend on the testing and the time for your child to wake up.
 It is best to expect to spend 4-5 hours at the hospital.

 Esophageal pH Probe

 For this test, a small plastic tube will be passed through the nose and into the esophagus.
 At the end of this tube sensors that detect acid reflux are positioned at specific spots along the esophagus.
 Placing the tube only takes a few minutes and can be done in clinic without sedation.
-Some children may have the pH probe placed in the operating room under general anesthesia if the test is done in coordination with Upper GI Endoscopy (see above).
+Some children may have the pH probe placed in the operating room under general anesthesia if the test is done in coordination with upper GI endoscopy (see above).

 This test is used to detect both acid and non-acid reflux.
 A small plastic tube will be passed through the nose and into the esophagus.
-At the end of the tube sensors will be positioned at specific spots along the esophagus.
+At the end of the tube, sensors will be positioned at specific spots along the esophagus.
 Placing the tube only takes a few minutes and can be done in clinic without sedation, though some children may have the pH probe placed in the endoscopy suite while under general anesthesia for endoscopic exam such as an upper GI endoscopy (see above).

 Once the tube is positioned, it is securely taped to the child's face.
 This probe will remain in place for 24-26 hours and record the occurrence of acid reflux on a small recorder worn by the child.
 For young children, soft arm restraints may be placed to avoid having the child pull the probe out of his/her nose.
 The child is sent home with the probe and is allowed to eat and drink with the tube in place.
 During the study, it is important for the child to have normal activity in order to get an accurate reading.
-There will be some additional instructions for the recording device that will be explained at the time of the procedure; you also will need to maintain a diary which will be explained to you.
+There will be some additional instructions for the recording device that will be explained at the time of the procedure; you also will need to maintain a diary, which will be explained to you.
 Your child will return to the hospital the next day to have the probe pulled out.

 Bravo pH Study

 This test is similar to the esophageal pH probe except it uses a small capsule rather than a long tube and is done only in the operating room in conjunction with an Upper GI Endoscopy.
 The capsule is attached to the lining of the esophageal wall and sends data on acid reflux, by wireless technique, to a small recorder that the child will wear.
 The recording lasts for 48 hours and you will need to bring back the recorder to our office.
 The capsule will fall off of the esophagus after a few days and pass out in stool.
 You should not try to retrieve the capsule from the stool.
-If you have not seen the capsule pass after two weeks, the physician may use a chest x-ray to ensure that the capsule has detached from the esophagus.

 The advantages of the Bravo test over the esophageal pH probe are that there is no tube sticking out of the nose and that the child does not know there is a capsule inside.
 The Bravo test is generally not done under the age of four years as there is a risk that the capsule may get stuck in the bowels.

-Treatment of GER and GERD depends on age of the child and severity of condition.
+Treatment of GER and GERD depends on the age of the child and severity of the condition.
 Uncomplicated GER in infants often resolves on its own or with simple behavioral changes, and does not need medications.
-Some of the changes the pediatric gastroenterologist may discuss include avoiding over-feeding the infant (both at individual feedings and over the entire day) and keeping the baby upright for 30 minutes after each feed.
+Some of the changes the pediatric gastroenterologist may discuss include avoiding overfeeding the infant (both at individual feedings and over the entire day) and keeping the baby upright for 30 minutes after each feed.
 For older children and adolescents, your doctor may advise to avoid foods that worsen GERD (for example spicy or greasy foods) and to avoid laying down right after a meal.

 The most common things suspected to make reflux worse are: